- jax.numpy.logspace(start, stop, num=50, endpoint=True, base=10.0, dtype=None, axis=0)#

 endpoint (boolean, optional) – If true, stop is the last sample.
 Otherwise, it is not included.
 Default is True.

 base (array_like, optional) – The base of the log space.
 The step size between the elements in

 ln(samples) / ln(base)(or

 log_base(samples)) is uniform.
 Default is 10.0.

 dtype (dtype) – The type of the output array.
 If dtype is not given, the data type is inferred from start and stop.
 The inferred type will never be an integer; float is chosen even if the arguments would produce an array of integers.

 axis (int, optional) – The axis in the result to store the samples.
-Relevant only if start or stop are array-like.
+Relevant only if start, stop, or base are array-like.
 By default (0), the samples will be along a new axis inserted at the beginning.
 Use -1 to get an axis at the end.

 samples – num samples, equally spaced on a log scale.